Identity bases for finite cyclic semigroups

 is equivalent to the identity $u=v$ modulo \eqref{eq:com} and $\Psi_{h,d,r}$.
-If $s-r-d=0$, the letter $x$ becomes balanced for \eqref{eq:case2step1} and so do all letters that were already balanced for $u=v$.
+If $s=t-d$, the letter $x$ becomes balanced in \eqref{eq:case2step1} and so do all letters that were already balanced in $u=v$.
 Thus, \eqref{eq:case2step1} has fewer unbalanced letters and falls under the induction assumption.